IBM/aspera-cli/README.md

 ## <a id="async"></a>Plugin: `async`: IBM Aspera Sync

-A basic plugin to start an "async" using `ascli`.
+A basic plugin to start an `async` using `ascli`.
-The main advantage over bare `async` command line is the possibility to use a configuration file, using `ascli` standard options.
+The main advantage over bare `async` command line is the possibility to use a configuration file, using standard options of `ascli`.

-Also, the `sync` command is also made available through the `server sync` and `aoc files sync` commands.
+The `sync` command is also made available through the `server sync`, `aoc files sync` and `node sync` commands.
-In this case, some of the `sync` parameters are fill from parameters of the related plugin.
+In this case, some of the `sync` parameters are filled by the related plugin using transfer spec parameters (including token).

 > **Note:** All `sync` commands require an `async` enabled license and availability of the `async` executable (and `asyncadmin`).

->
-> **Note:** Two JSON syntax are supported for option `sync_info`.
+Two JSON syntax are supported for option `sync_info`.

+### async native JSON

-> The first is same sync payload as specified on the `async` option `--conf` or in the latest node API, this is the preferred syntax and allows a single session definition.
+It is the same payload as specified on the `async` option `--conf` or in the latest node API.
-> The second (legacy) is specific to `ascli` and allows definition of multiple sync sessions in a single command, although usually only one sync session is defined.
+This is the preferred syntax and allows a single session definition.
+But there is no progress output nor error messages.

 Documentation on Async node API can be found on [IBM Developer Portal](https://developer.ibm.com/apis/catalog?search=%22aspera%20sync%20api%22).

+### async options as JSON

+This is specific to `ascli`.
+It is based on a JSON representation of `async` command line options.
+It allows definition of multiple sync sessions in a single command, although usually only one sync session is defined.

 ### Sync sample commands